gearnode/erl-imf/doc/handbook.md

 # Introduction
-This document contains development notes about the `email` library.
+This document contains development notes about the `imf` library.

 # Versioning
-The following `email` versions are available:
+The following `imf` versions are available:
 - `0.y.z` unstable versions.
-- `x.y.z` stable versions: `email` will maintain reasonable backward compatibility, deprecating features before removing them.
+- `x.y.z` stable versions: `imf` will maintain reasonable backward compatibility, deprecating features before removing them.
 - Experimental untagged versions.

-Developers who use unstable or experimental versions are responsible for updating their application when `email` is modified.
+Developers who use unstable or experimental versions are responsible for updating their application when `imf` is modified.
 Note that unstable versions can be modified without backward compatibility at any time.